Pat Smith reflects on two of her favourite festive activities in Cornwall – Rogue Theatre’s Winter Wood and the Angarrack Christmas lights.

 Magical tales of times gone by or yet to come lie at the heart of their unique promenade performances.
 Winter Wood celebrates all things seasonal and festive while tapping into our appetite for mystery and surprise.
 You are led on a joyful journey guided through the trees by woodland spirits to Old Man Winter’s warm and welcoming theatre tent where you’ll fall under the spell of a seasoned storyteller who always has a new tale to share.

-Winter Wood 2015 took place from 11-30 December (dates for 2016 TBC).
-If you are holidaying at Bosinver over the festive period I wholeheartedly recommend you keep an eye on Rogue Theatre’s website and buy tickets for an experience you will never forget!
+Winter Wood usually runs from mid-December until the end of the month (dates for 2018 TBC) with three performances on most days.
+If you’ve booked a holiday (or you’re planning on booking) a holiday at Bosinver over the festive period I wholeheartedly recommend you keep an eye on Rogue Theatre’s website and buy tickets for an experience you will never forget!
 Wrap up warm, take a torch and wear coats and wellies – it is warm inside the tent with hot chocolate and soup but you have a woodland walk beforehand – in the dark!

 Angarrack is a small village close to Hayle on the Atlantic coast of North Cornwall.
 The whole village takes part in a memorable animated display of the 12 Days of Christmas.
 The illuminations are scattered through the village: there are lights on the roof tops, on the walls, and even in the river!